 Above is the image code for the main image of this post.
 The best format for alt text is sufficiently descriptive of the content around it.
 A great way to gauge the correct alt text is to close your eyes and someone to read the content that sits around it, while you think of the perfect alt text.

-Let’s look at a few examples of alt text for this image of a delicious spring salad.
+Let’s look at a few examples of alt text for a delicious spring salad.

 Okay: <img src=”springsalad.png” alt=”salad”>